 K000639665!: This specimen holds the label of Wallich with catalogue number 2295.
 It was collected from Legi in Nepal in the year 1821, long before the species was described.
 Thus, this specimen is considered to be one of the original materials.
 This specimen has two twigs, one with fruit and other with long pedicelled flowers.

-K000756359!: The specimen has been identified as a type specimen of Pilogyne kerii Gagnep, a synonym of Myrsine semiserrata.
+K000756359!: The specimen has been identified as a type specimen of Pilogyne kerii Gagnep, a synonym of M. semiserrata.
 Additionally, it has been labelled as lectotype but this specimen does not constitute the original material as it was not collected by Wallich from the type locality.

 K001115585!: The specimen has Wallich’s own handwriting and was collected from ‘Nepolia’ in 1821.
 It also has the number 2295 written on it.
 So, it is also considered as one of the type materials.
 The twig has flowers with medium length pedicels.